 - Bring a large pot of water to a boil.
 Cook pasta according to package instructions.
 Reserve ½ cup pasta cooking water.
 Drain pasta and run cold running water over it.

 - Whisk peanut butter and the hot pasta water in a large bowl.
 Add maple syrup, tamari, vinegar, garlic, hot sauce, ginger and salt.
 Add the pasta and toss to coat.
-Add cabbage, scallions, carrots, basil, peanuts and sesame seeds and toss to coat.
+Add cabbage, scallions, carrots, basil and peanuts and toss to coat.
 Taste and adjust salt if desired just before serving.
 Serve immediately or chill.

 - Serving Size: 1.5 cups

 - Calories: 345

 - Carbohydrates: 50 g

 - Protein: 13 g

 Keywords: peanut noodles, healthy peanut noodles